 The number 15 (30 initially) : From anthropology relating to natural levels of deep trust, but also matches sympathy group size, we have the number 15.

-Miller’s law (1956): The number of objects an average human can hold in working memory (part of the short-term memory) is 7+- 2.
+Miller’s magical number seven (1956): The number of objects an average human can hold in working memory (part of the short-term memory) is 7+- 2.
 Later research is now pointing to even lower values, maybe 4, or only 3 objects .
-Context and domain need definitely to be taken in consideration, and when dealing with complex activities, even further research, most probably with connections to Miller’s law, shows that not more than one complex activity at a time should be handled due to the big loss of time when changing complex activities; task switch time 20% between complex activities, with up to 27 min setup time.
+Context and domain need definitely to be taken in consideration, and when dealing with complex activities, even further research, most probably with connections to Miller’s magical number seven, shows that not more than one complex activity at a time should be handled due to the big loss of time when changing complex activities; task switch time 20% between complex activities, with up to 27 min setup time.

 Ringlemann effect (social loafing) (1913): A collective group performance required less effort by individuals compared to the sum of their individual efforts.
 Social loafing is less common for unique subtasks, a part of the solution of the total group task.

 Conway’s law (1967): “organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations.”